Local Government Procurement Initiative

 - expose you and your organisation to financial penalties if you’re found to be an accessory to a breach of the Fair Work Act 2009.

-This means that turning a blind eye to your security provider’s dodgy practices can be risky.
+This means that ignoring a provider’s unlawful practices can pose a risk.

-In 2015, we’ll conduct a supply chain-focused compliance campaign to identify unlawful practices among those providing security services to local councils.
-The campaign will start with local councils at the top of the chain and work down to security providers.
+We conducted a supply chain-focused compliance campaign to identify unlawful practices among those providing security services to local councils.
+The campaign started with local councils at the top of the chain and worked down to security providers.

 How can I strengthen my procurement practices?

-If you work for local council and it’s your job to pick a good quote from a dodgy one, or if you’re a security provider and subcontract some of your services to other providers, there are some simple things you can do to strengthen your procurement practices.
+IIf you work for local council it’s your job to choose a quote that ensures compliance from one that doesn’t.
+And if you are a security provider and subcontract some of your services to other providers, there are some simple things you can do to strengthen your procurement practices.

 Understand the cost of employment